lgw2810/world-cup-2026-transportation-gis-analysis/README.md

 # World Cup 2026 – Transportation & GIS Risk Analysis

 ## Project Overview
-This project analyzes transportation risk, accident density, and population patterns around 2026 FIFA World Cup host stadiums using Python and ArcGIS Pro.
+This project analyzes transportation risk, accident density, and population patterns around 2026 FIFA World Cup host stadiums in California, using Python and ArcGIS Pro.

 The goal is to support large-scale event planning, public safety analysis, and infrastructure decision-making.